-\MRL is set separately for each isomer
+\for each isomer is MRL set separately

 4.1.1 Dioxins (PCDD/Fs) and other unintentionally produced POPs

 Annex C of the Stockholm Convention lists six unintentionally-produced POPs: HCB, hexachlorobutadiene (HCBD), pentachlorobenzene (PeCB), PCBs, PCDD/F, and polychlorinated naphthalenes.
 Eggs measured in this study contained HCB, HCBD, PeCB, PCBs, and PCDD/Fs.
 Polychlorinated naphthalenes were not measured only in two egg samples and one soil sample (see chapter 4.2).
 They were below LOQ in egg samples.